bpptkg/komapy/docs/index.rst

 ======

 KomaPy is Python library for creating customizable BPPTKG Monitoring API chart.
-KomaPy design philosophy is to only use a config to create customizable chart.
+KomaPy design philosophy is only using a config to create a customizable chart.
-It wraps matplotlib axes object and provides BMA data fetching mechanism that allow user to create customizable chart with ease and simplicity.
+It wraps Matplotlib axes object and provides BMA data fetching mechanism that allow user to create customizable chart with ease and simplicity.

 .. toctree::